 - In the bowl of a stand mixer, combine butter, sugar, and salt.
 Mix on low speed just until combined, then increase speed to medium and beat until light and fluffy.
 Scrape down the sides of the bowl.

 - Add egg and orange zest, mixing to incorporate.
 Scrape down the sides of the bowl.

 - With the mixer on low speed, add the pastry flour.
 Mix just until the dough starts to come together.

 - Turn the dough out onto a lightly floured surface and knead a few times (the more you handle the dough, the less tender it will be!) until the dough is smooth.
 Form the dough into a disk, wrap in plastic, and refrigerate 30 minutes.

 - After the dough has chilled, place on a lightly floured surface.
-Roll to desired shape (see note).
-The dough should be about 1/8″ thick and about 1″ larger than the pan you are using.
+Roll to about ⅛" thick and about 1" larger than the pan you are using.

 - Roll dough up onto the rolling pin, position next to pan, and then unroll the pastry into the pan.
 Avoid stretching the dough, as it can cause it to shrink while baking.
 Trim the edges of the dough.
 Patch any tears or holes in the dough with the excess.

 - Fill cooled crust with pastry cream, smoothing the top.
-Tope with candied citrus slices (see note on preparing in advance).Enjoy!
+Top with sliced citrus slices (I cut off the peels) and brush with the champagne glaze.Enjoy!